-A recent study has found that unplanned developmental activities and land use are reducing the evergreen forest cover and perennial streams in central region of Western Ghats in India.
+A recent study published by India Science Wire, has found that unplanned developmental activities and land use are reducing the evergreen forest cover and perennial streams in central region of Western Ghats in India.

 Indian researchers have mapped how large-scale activities have eroded the ecosystem in central Western Ghats, a biodiversity hotspot known for its rich ecology, natural forest systems, and perennial rivers.
-The study focussed on Kali river that originates in Uttara Kannada district in Karnataka and joins the Arabian Sea.
+The study focussed on river Kali that originates in Uttara Kannada district in Karnataka and joins the Arabian Sea.
 The river is as old as Western Ghats, has six major dams, 325 species of flora, and 190 species of fauna.

-Using remote sensing data, the researchers found that during 1973 and 2016, the forest cover has reduced from 85% to 55%.
+Using remote sensing data, the researchers found that between the years 1973 and 2016, the forest cover has reduced from 85% to 55%.
 In addition, land use pattern in the region has changed during 1980-2000 period due to developmental projects such as dams built on the river Kali, Kaiga nuclear plant and Dandeli paper mill.
 The paper mill has led to large-scale conversion of forests to crops.